dsnezhkov/zombieant/README.md

 ### Modular Malware Payload Warehouses: Remote module loads

 Ok, so we now have an uber loader that can load all kinds of modules, and we know how to drive memory-resident modules.
 As offensive operators we are lazy, and prefer to build even more modular malware.
-What if we have a store of modules/paylaods _somewhere_ in memory we can consistenly refer to as we operate.
+What if we have a store of modules/payloads _somewhere_ in memory we can consistently refer to as we operate.
 That store will have a protocol to load the remote or local malware modules in memory and we just need to reference them by file descriptors as our uber-preloader did.

 Enter `Zombie Ant Framework Service`.
 It is an uber preloader assistant.
  - Daemon.
 Backgrounds itself, mimics and decoys by specified process name.
  - Accepts commands over socket.
 Fetches remote payloads and stores them in memory.
- - Runs an in-memory list of available modules, opens payloads to all local preloders.
-Provides "Preload As A Serice" capability.
+ - Runs an in-memory list of available modules, opens payloads to all local preloaders.
+Provides "Preload-as-a-Service" capability.
 LOL
- - At the request of an operator destages malware modules.
+ - At the request of an operator de-stages malware modules.
  - Has JSON command interface to extend commands as you please.

 Example of the no-dependency client to operate ZAFSrv, you can build your own.: